agebeyaw/Kalories/README.md

 ## How to install

-Unzip the project to your server web-root directory and modify the file **app/protected/config/main.php** to configure connection to your database:
+Clone the project to your server web-root directory and modify the file **app/protected/config/main.php** to configure connection to your database:

 ~~~
 // Set the path of Bootstrap to be the root of the project.